codingsince1985/geo-golang/README.md

 GeoService in Go
 =

 Why another one?
-Short answer, I want one developed in Go way, not just in golang.
+Short answer, I want one developed in Go's way, not just in golang.

 This project is designed to open to any Geocoding service.
-All you need to do is following Google, MapQuest and OpenCage implementations provided to write yours in 50 LoC.
+I've implemented Google, MapQuest and OpenCage clients in ~50 LoC each.

 Here is how to use it.